-We are also, for the moment, going to assume that we use analogical representations for our models of the world.
+We are also, for the moment, going to assume that our models of the world are iconic.
 More complicated algorithms are needed for logical representations, so we postpone looking at them for a while.

 Finally, we're going to assume (for no reasons again other than simplicity and concreteness) that our models of the world are always correct and fully-specified (e.g. there will be no 'unknowns' as there were in the lawn mower example).